Get Your Free Guide!

 The Moving To Nashville Guide

-The must-have Nashville guide from the #1 real estate team in Middle Tennessee.
+The must-have Nashville relocation guide from the #1 real estate team in Middle Tennessee.

 Top 10 Reasons Californians are moving to Nashville.

-According to RE/MAX and Zillow, Nashville's average home price was $155,000 in 2009 and grew to $318,000 in 2019.
-That’s a 105% increase!
-And experts expect home values to rise by as much as 27% in the next three years.
-This, in addition to strong job growth and an expected 12% increase in population, places Nashville firmly among the most attractive cities in America to invest in real estate.
-Business Wire agrees, ranking Nashville among the top 12 cities for real estate investment.
+According to Zillow, Nashville's average home price was $155,000 in 2009 and grew to over $432,000 by Q1 2023.
+That’s a 278% increase!
+And experts predict that low inventory, strong job growth and the triple-digit number of new inbound residents moving to the area daily will help Nashville's housing market remain strong.
+The continued growth also places Nashville firmly among the most attractive cities in America to invest in real estate.
+Business Wire agrees, ranking Nashville among the top 3 cities in the U.S. for real estate investment.

 No State Income Tax

 Yes, you read that right!
 Tennessee has a personal income tax rate of absolutely 0!
-California transplants realize up to a 12% increase in take-home income by making Nashville their primary residence.
-Compound that income over time, and you have a serious financial win.
+Transplants can realize a significant increase in take-home income by making Nashville their primary residence.
+Compound the income retained over time, and you have a serious financial win.
 In addition, the state’s per capita debt of just $913 is the lowest of any state in America.
 The people are indeed friendly, but Nashville is also kind to your wallet!

 You don’t earn the nickname “Music City” without knowing how to put on a show.
 Travel and Leisure has consistently awarded Nashville the honor of Best Music Scene in the U.S. But it’s not all cowboy boots and honky tonks.
 Aspiring musicians of all genres come to Nashville to make it big.